octym/interview/question_2.md

 emitterA.run();
 ```

-Which of these two outputs is the correct one?
+Which of these two outputs is the correct one, can you explain why?

 ## Output A
 ```javascript